In this post

-Once connected, you need to open the drive that was created in “My Computer” (on Windows computers) or on the Desktop (on Mac).
-In the case of Mac, for newer devices you will have to install Android File Transfer.
+Once connected, you must open the memory unit that has been created in "My Computer" (on Windows computers) or on the Desktop (on Mac).
+In the case of Mac, for more current devices it will be necessary for you to install Android File Transfer.

 When you open this drive you will find a number of folders and files.